-Due to the fragile nature of these products it is recommended that each device is inspected for signs of physical damage (scratches, cracks, devitrification, chips etc) under a microscope before use, especially if they have been held in stock for prolonged periods of time.
+Due to the fragile nature of the glass tubes it is recommended that each device is inspected for signs of physical damage (scratches, cracks, devitrification, chips etc) under a microscope before use, especially if they have been held in stock for prolonged periods of time.
 Accidental damage may occur in handling, processing or storage.
 Any device showing signs of damage must not be used but disposed of following hospital approved procedures for "Sharps."

+Single

+Patient Use

+Only

-These devices are supplied non-sterile and should be washed and sterilised before use by following hospital approved procedures for these devices or by following the steps outlined below.
+These devices are supplied non-sterile and should be washed and sterilised before use following hospital approved procedures for these devices or by following the steps outlined below.

-PROCESSING INSTRUCTIONS

-Follow hospital approved procedures for handling devices to be sterilised.
-Before sterilising, clean the tubes with a free rinsing, pH neutral endozymatic detergent such as Ruhof Endozyme Triple Plus or other Hospital approved detergent for glass tubes.
-An Ultrasonic Bath can be used if available following hospital approved procedures.
-Rinse thoroughly in Isopropyl Alcohol (following the manufacturer's instructions) then rinse in purified water to remove any chemical residues and dry with filtered air.
-Ensure device is visually clean.
+Only to be used by suitably trained and qualified healthcare professionals.
+Processing Instructions - Glass Tubes used if available following hospital approved procedures with a final rinse in purified water to remove any chemical residues, dry with filtered air.
+Inspect device for handling or processing damage and to make sure it is visually clean and dry prior to pouching.
 Steam sterilise the tubes using a standard 134°C -137°C cycle with a 3 minute holding time, use a peel pouch to protect sterility.

-Ensure the tube is thoroughly dry before pouching and after sterilisation.
 Repeated processing or mishandling may damage these products.
 To prevent devitrification do not process tubes more than 10 times.
 These devices are single patient use.
 It is not recommended to re-use a device that has been placed during surgery.

+Follow hospital approved procedures for handling devices to be sterilised.

+Before sterilising, clean the tubes with a free rinsing, pH neutral endozymatic detergent such as Ruhof Endozyme Triple Plus or other Hospital approved detergent for implantable glass tubes.
+If using a Washer/Disinfector an A11933 Basingstoke W/D Adaptor must be used.
+Ultrasonic Baths can be

-Sterilisation of Polyethylene Tubes and Cleaning Rods:
+Processing Instructions - Polyethylene Tubes and Cleaning Rods.

-Do not autoclave Polyethylene Tubes or Cleaning Rods!
+Do not autoclave Polyethylene Tubes or Cleaning Rods as they will melt!

-Non-sterile Polyethylene Tubes and Non-sterile Cleaning Rods should be cleaned and packed as above but only sterilised using Ethylene Oxide to EN556 using a
+Non-sterile Polyethylene Tubes and Non-sterile Cleaning Rods should be cleaned and packed as above but only sterilised to EN 556 by Ethylene Oxide using a protocol verified by the sterilisation plant to ISO 11135-1 with ISO 9001 and/or ISO 13485 procedures where applicable.